-Shipping movements and ballast discharge patterns in the Port of Bluff

-Since June 2005, vessels have been required to comply with the Import Health Standard for Ships' Ballast Water from All Countries (http://www.biosecurity.govt.nz/imports/non-organic/standards/ballastwater.htm).
-No ballast water is allowed to be discharged without the express permission of a MAF (Ministry of Agriculture and Forestry) inspector.
-To allow discharge, vessel masters are responsible for providing the inspector with evidence of: discharging ballast water at sea (200 nm from the nearest land, and at least 200 m depth); or demonstrating that ballast water is freshwater (2.5 ppt sodium chloride); or having the ballast water treated by a MAF-approved treatment system.
-According to Inglis (2001), a total volume of 33,095 m of ballast water was discharged in the Port of Bluff in 1999, with the largest country-of-origin volumes of 7,483 m from Japan, 7,413 m from Australia, 1,714 m from China, and 16,207 m unspecified.
+Shipping movements and ballast discharge patterns in Port Nelson express permission of a MAF (Ministry of Agriculture and Forestry) inspector.
+To allow discharge, vessel masters are responsible for providing the inspector with evidence of: discharging ballast water at sea (200 nm from the nearest land, and at least 200 m depth); or demonstrating that ballast water is fresh (2.5 ppt sodium chloride); or having the ballast water treated by a MAF-approved treatment system.